minnojs/minno-quest/src/js/quest/API.md

 In order to re-parse mixers, set `remix` to true.
 In order to re-parse inheritance set `reinflate` to true.
 In order to re-parse templates set `regenerateTemplate` to true.

-Another consideration when creating complex sequnces is logging.
-By default the player logs user responses automaticaly as soon as the user submits.
+Another consideration when creating complex sequences is logging.
+By default the player logs user responses automatically as soon as the user submits.
 If you are creating a sequence that allows users to go back to previous questions etc. you should make sure you don't prematurely log the user response (use `nolog`. learn more [here](#logger)).

 ### Mixer
 The mixer is responsible for managing lists (arrays) within PIQuest, it is capable of repeating, randomizing and even changing the list according to [environmental variables](#variables).
 You may use it within the sequence, for answer lists within pages and even for answers within the `selectOne` or `selectMulti` questions.